 - Super C

 - Vitamin K

-This infamous psychedelic drug known for its 12-hour “trip” full of hallucinations has been popular with teens since the 1960s and the Flower Generation.
-It’s typically sold on small squares of paper similar to postage stamps or absorbed into sugar cubes, which are then ingested.
+This infamous psychedelic drug known for its 12-hour “trip” full of hallucinations has been popular with teens since the 1960s.
+LSD is typically sold on small squares of paper similar to postage stamps or absorbed into sugar cubes, which are then ingested.
 In its most basic form, LSD is a clear, odorless liquid.
-Last year, nearly 3% of high schoolers took acid, and approximately 5 million Americans aged 12–25 have experimented with LSD in their lifetimes.
+Last year, 3.6% of high schoolers took acid, and nearly 10% of adults report experimenting with LSD in their lifetimes.

 LSD street names include:

 - Looney Toons